 One of the solutions include installing VIDIZMO’s software-defined enterprise content delivery network (eCDN) and edge-caching appliances in each bandwidth-congested location to replicate one incoming stream into thousands of streams within a local area network (LAN).
 As a result, viewers receive video content from a VIDIZMO eCDN edge-caching server in proximity to their location – all while incurring reduced bandwidth costs and efficient load distribution.

 It does so by converting a unicast live stream into multicast streams that are distributed to several recipients simultaneously, thereby enormously conserving bandwidth that would have otherwise been used to serve each user individually with multiple streams.
 The end result is a single stream per branch or office location that can be split locally to many viewers, without the need for additional hardware for content distribution and significantly reduced bandwidth utilization.

 Multicast, therefore, establishes a one-to-many relationship between a Windows Media Serve or Flash Media Server 4 and a multicast-enabled player over an organization’s multicast-enabled LAN or WAN network.
 In a fully multicast-enabled network infrastructure, video is delivered to a group of destination computers throughout a large, heterogeneous network where the audience size is no longer restricted by the scale of a central server or bandwidth availability.

 Multicast option requires a multicast player such as Windows Media or Flash Player to view content on the device since modern browsers do not support multicast.
-A software agent installed at each playback device can convert multicast stream into unicast, and to playback a unicast stream in an HTML5 player.
+A software agent installed at each playback device can convert multicast stream into unicast, and play it in an HTML5 player.
 However, this adds to the complexity of the streaming solution, requiring enterprise IT to deploy agents on every device.
 Moreover, with Microsoft having dropped support for Windows Media Server Windows 2013 onwards, the last server to support WMS is Windows 2008 R2 editions, to which also Microsoft will officially end support starting January 14, 2020.

 Peer-to-Peer (P2P) Streaming